Sailboats in Barcelona's Port Vell harbour, with palms and the waterfront beyond

 House sitting in Spain

-From Barcelona's Eixample to Andalusian fincas to a Costa Brava village — Spain is the largest single housesitting market in Europe.
+From Barcelona's Eixample to Andalusian fincas, a Costa Brava village, or the Canary Islands — Spain is the largest single housesitting market in Europe.
 List your home or travel for free.

 Spain's scale, climate diversity, and pet culture make it one of the highest-volume housesitting destinations in Europe.
 Major cities for short urban sits, the Costa Brava and Costa del Sol for coastal stays, Andalusia for white villages and slow rhythms, and the rural interior for working homes with multiple animals.